 Residents 62 Years of Age or Older

-Residents 62 Years of age or over may claim an additional exemption from all ad valorem taxes for educational purposes and to retire school bond indebtedness if the income of that person and his spouse does not exceed $10,000 for the prior year.
+Residents 62 Years of age or over may claim an exemption if the income of that person and their spouse does not exceed $10,000 for the prior year.
 Income from retirement sources, pensions, and disability income is excluded up to the maximum amount allowed to be paid to an individual and his spouse under the federal Social Security Act.
-The owner must notify the tax assessors office if for any reason they no longer meet the requirements for this exemption.
-This exemption may not exceed $10,000 of the homestead's assessed value.
 (O.C.G.A.
 48-5-52)

 Residents 70 Years of Age or Older

 Residents 70 years of age or older may claim a homestead exemption for school district ad valorem taxes for educational purposes in the amount of $120,000 of the assessed value of the homestead.
 This exemption shall be in lieu of and not in addition to any other homestead exemption applicable to school district ad valorem taxes for educational purposes.

 Residents 75 years of age or older may qualify for additional exemptions based on a household income of less than $25,000.

 Any qualifying disabled veteran may be granted an exemption of $81,080 from paying property taxes for state, county, municipal, and school purposes.
 The value of the property in excess of this exemption remains taxable.
 This exemption is extended to the unremarried surviving spouse or minor children.
 (O.C.G.A.
 48-5-48)